 HOMEMADE STOVETOP POTPOURRI WITH ESSENTIAL OILS

-Potpourri is a mix of dry flower petals, leaves, wood chips, or spices that have some sort of fragrance on it.
+Potpourri is a mix of dry flower petals, leaves, wood chips, or spices with some sort of fragrance.
 It usually sits in a bowl, vase, or pot for decoration and to give off an aroma.

 Artificial fragrances can cause allergic reactions, contain hormone disturbers, carcinogens, and have been linked to damage sperm.
 This is something I don’t want filling the air in my home; that’s for sure!

 Making your own potpourri is a great option!
-Spices and flowers will give off its own smell, but adding essential oils will enhance the scent and provide aromatherapy benefits.
+Spices and flowers will give off their own smell, but adding essential oils will enhance the scent and provide aromatherapy benefits.